 Citizens has entered into various contracts with reinsurers for the purpose of reducing its net exposure to qualifying losses should such losses occur.
 These contracts provide for the recovery of amounts above specified retention levels, subject to contractual limits, under per occurrence and aggregate catastrophe excess of loss arrangements.
 Reinsurance coverage is purchased separately for the Coastal Account and combined for the PLA and CLA.
 As required by statute, Citizens participates in the FHCF.
-Coverage provided by and premium ceded to the FHCF as respects the Coastal Account is measured and recognized as though the Coastal Account is a separate participating insurer with its own exposures, reimbursement premium and loss reimbursement, Likewise, the PLA and CLA are considered together as a single, separate participating insurer with its own exposures, reimbursement premium and loss reimbursement.
-Reinsurance coverage purchased through the FHCF was \$1,278,193 and \$1,732,256 in the Coastal Account and PLA and CLA, respectively, for 2021, and \$1,009,377 and \$1,140,744, respectively, for 2020.
-Reinsurance coverage purchased in the Coastal Account and PLA through traditional and capital markets totaled \$1,708,000 and \$1,001,000 for 2021, respectively, and \$803,000 and \$218,000 for 2020, respectively.
-At December 31, 2021, Citizens was party to four outstanding insurance-linked securities (ILS) contracts as a ceding insurer that provide aggregate maximum proceeds of \$625,000 for directly-written insurance risks by Citizens at an attachment level of \$2,035,000 in the Coastal Account and aggregate maximum proceeds of \$435,000 for directlywritten insurance risks by Citizens at an attachment level of \$2,000,000 in the PLA.
+Coverage provided by and premium ceded to the FHCF as respects the Coastal Account is measured and recognized as though the Coastal Account is a separate participating insurer with its own exposures, reimbursement premium and loss reimbursement.
+Likewise, the PLA and CLA are considered together as a single, separate participating insurer with its own exposures, reimbursement premium and loss reimbursement.
+Reinsurance coverage purchased through the FHCF was \$3,040,179 and \$1,849,351in the Coastal Account and PLA and CLA, respectively, for 2022, and \$1,278,193 and \$1,732,256, respectively, for 2021.
+Pursuant to the FHCF reinsurance contract, coverage amounts represent the total amount of available coverage available for individual or multiple covered events.
+Reinsurance coverage purchased in the Coastal Account and PLA through traditional and capital markets totaled \$1,565,000 and \$942,000 for 2022, respectively, and \$1,708,000 and \$1,001,000 for 2021, respectively.
+At December 31, 2022, Citizens was party to five outstanding insurancelinked securities (ILS) contracts as a ceding insurer that provide aggregate maximum proceeds of \$625,000 for directly-written insurance risks by Citizens at an attachment level of \$2,592,000 in the Coastal Account and aggregate maximum proceeds of \$635,000 for directly-written insurance risks by Citizens at an attachment level of \$4,115,000 in the PLA.